simonkaufmann/3D-Chess-WebGL/README.md

 If cloned from git, the first start with Unity takes longer since the Library folder has to be created by Unity.
 If the chessboard is not shown, click `File -> Open Scene` and open the ChessGame.unity file.

+Current version connects to Photon EU region automatically instead of selecting the fastest available region.
+This is to allow all players using the game to play together independent from where they are located (read up on https://doc.photonengine.com/en-us/realtime/current/connection-and-authentication/regions).
+To change this setting in the Unity Editor, click on **Window -> Photon Unity Networking** and then set in the **Inspector** the **Fixed Region**.